-What's confusing to you about the Bible saying we deserve "death" because of our "sin"?

-Do you think even "good people" deserve death because of their "sin"?

-Is it a hard concept for you to grasp that a relationship with Jesus is a free gift and can't be earned)?
+- What is so amazing about grace for you personally? - What's confusing to you about the Bible saying we deserve "death" because of our "sin"? - Do you think even "good people" deserve death because of their "sin"? - Is it a hard concept for you to grasp that a relationship with Jesus is a free gift and can't be earned)?
 Why or why not?